Tiguex War: Arenal and Moho

 As Spanish tactics were to respond to any aggression swiftly and strongly, Coronado sent Cárdenas with a large force of Mexican Indian allies to conquer a Tiwa pueblo the Spaniards called Arenal.
 Despite attempting to surrender, all of Arenal's defenders were killed, including an estimated 30 Tiwas who the Spaniards burned alive at the stake.
 The Tiwas abandoned their riverside pueblos and made their last stand in a mesa-top stronghold the Spaniards called Moho.

 Coronado was not able to conquer the stronghold by force, so he laid siege to Moho for about 80 days in January–March 1541.
 Tiwas defended themselves by throwing rocks at the Spaniards from the roofs of their buildings and by firing arrows from inside their buildings.
 Finally, Moho's defenders ran out of water and attempted to escape in the night to the mountaintops that were around the stronghold.
 During the escape to the mountains, Xauían was killed while shielding women and children from Spanish hostility.
-Even though Xauían was killed during the escape, the survivors of the escape make it to the mountaintops around Moho.
-The Tiwa survivors then wage a guerilla resistance towards Coronado and the Spanish.
-Due to the harsh weather conditions, lack of food, and overall tiredness of Coronado and his men, Coronado and his army retreat from the area.
+Even though Xauían was killed during the escape, the survivors of the escape made it to the mountaintops around Moho.
+The Tiwa survivors then waged a guerrilla resistance towards Coronado and the Spanish.
+Due to the harsh weather conditions, lack of food, and overall tiredness of Coronado and his men, Coronado and his army retreated from the area.

 Aftermath

-Coronado then set off on his 1541 foray across the Great Plains to central Kansas in search of the chimerical riches of Quivira.
+Coronado then set off on his 1541 foray across the Great Plains to central Kansas in search of the mythical riches of Quivira.
 Upon his return, the Towa Indians of Jemez Pueblo had decided the Spaniards were enemies and turned hostile, resulting in a battle and siege against Pecos.

 The Tiwas had abandoned all Pueblos until the expedition left for Kansas, at which point they reoccupied them, but later abandoned them in favor of larger singular Pueblos.
 Coronado withdrew back to Mexico in April 1542, and the Spaniards would not return for 39 years.